Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/04-why-methodology-matters.md

 The rest of Part 2 provides concrete tools to prevent these problems.
 You'll learn:

 - **The Research Tree** - A visual framework for systematically exploring solution paths.
-- **Structured brainstorming** - How to generate and evaluate approaches as a team.
 - **Time-boxing methods** - How to limit exploration without killing creativity.
-- **Decision frameworks** - When to pivot, when to persist, when to ask for help.

 These aren't abstract concepts.
 They're battle-tested techniques that directly address the failure modes you've probably seen: teams spinning their wheels, giving up too early, or getting stuck on the wrong approach.